Plainly put, canine anemia is a deficiency of red blood cells in your dog’s circulatory system.

 In some cases, a veterinarian may perform a urinalysis to determine if your dog may be losing blood cells through the urine or through any urinary tract infections.
 A coagulation panel can also be utilized to check your dog’s blood clotting ability.
 It’s important to note that the diagnosis of anemia will not necessary define the cause of your dog’s anemia.
 This is something that other tests will help with.

-Because anemia is a life-threatening condition, you need to get your pet to the vet as soon as possible if you suspect he or she may be suffering from it.
+Because anemia can be a life-threatening condition, you need to get your pet to the vet as soon as possible if you suspect he or she may be suffering from it.
 Finding the underlying causes is the best course forward when it comes to treating it and you need to get the ball rolling as soon as possible.

-Treatment centers around controlling any blood loss and restoring red blood cell volume back to healthy levels.
+Anemia treatment centers around controlling any blood loss and restoring red blood cell volume back to healthy levels.
 This can entail anything from IV fluid therapy to transfusions that include appropriate blood cells and bone marrow where needed.
 Vitamin K1 is sometimes prescribed for disorders related to how the blood coagulates, while various herbs (such as alfalfa) and other supplements are also useful.

 A diet that is very rich in iron, protein and B12 is essential.
 The following foods are considered to be especially helpful: